okta/okta-vue/MIGRATING.md

 Previously, tokens would only be renewed when they were read from storge.
 This typically occurred when a user was navigating to a protected route.
 Now, tokens will be renewed in the background before they expire.
 If token renew fails, the [AuthState][] will be updated and `isAuthenticated` will be recalculated.
 If the user is currently on a protected route, they will need to re-authenticate.
 Set the `onAuthRequired` option to customize behavior when authentication is required.
 You can set [tokenManager.autoRenew](https://github.com/okta/okta-auth-js/blob/master/README.md#autorenew) to `false` to disable active token renew logic.

-### `isAuthenticated` is called by `transformAuthState`

-After the [AuthState][] is updated, but before it is emitted, [transformAuthState][] will be called.
-During this call, the `isAuthenticated` option, if set on the config object, will be called to set the value of `authState.isAuthenticated`.
-By default, `authState.isAuthenticated` will be true if **both** the access token and ID token are valid.
-This logic can be customized by providing a custom `isAuthenticated` function on the config object.
-You may also provide your own [transformAuthState][] function to customize the [AuthState][] object before it is emitted.

 ### `Auth.handleCallback` is replaced by `LoginCallback` component

 `LoginCallback` component is exported from `@okta/okta-vue` since version 3.0.0.
 You should replace `Auth.handleCallback()` with `LoginCallback` component.